 Early Alert System

-Faculty, staff and parents can report student concerns using an Early Alert reporting form, available through the MyWitt portal.
+Faculty, staff and parents can report student concerns using an Early Alert reporting form.
 Faculty and staff use the form when they observe any student struggling academically or personally.
 Parents can use the form to report family or other personal issues that might affect the student's performance or well-being.
 Academic professionals then contact students to help them get appropriate support.

 Supporting Students with Disabilities

 Wittenberg University is committed to responding to the needs of students with disabilities as outlined both in the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and ADA Amendment Acts (ADAAA) of 2008.
 We work with students to determine appropriate accommodations and to facilitate implementation of support.
 Students with disabilities are responsible for providing Academic Services with appropriate documentation of their disability and arranging an appointment to assess their needs.
 Following the appointment and the review of appropriate documentation, the Director of Accessibility Services will make a determination of eligibility.
 Once accommodations have been finalized, students will receive letters for each of their professors listing their accommodations.
 Students are encouraged to communicate the disability and special needs to course professors early in the term; however, this is left entirely to the individual's discretion.
 Click Here for more information about Accessibility Services

 Supporting Students on Academic Probation/Warning